Tuesday Trippin’ Aug 9

 In the back of my head, there’s a part of me that still thinks, maybe the project should be cancelled and I just refuse to see it.
 The odds of making our financial goals are long because we don’t have a following.
 That makes our slim advertising budget a more decisive part of the picture, and from what I’ve experienced, most advertising is directed at getting clicks that produce advertising revenue rather that the clicks that potentially lead to sales.

 What do I mean by that?
 I follow the National Park Service.
 The other day I logged on to FB and there were over 20 different ads for the same NPS event lined up consecutively in my feed.
-I went away and came back three times before that stopped happening.
-Maybe it was a glitch, but I’m sure every one of those ads counted as a view or impression, and while I am an interested potential customer, showing me the event 60 times is not going to make me able to cross 4 states to be there.
+That happened for three visits in a row and I believe the park service paid for each of those impressions.
+While I am correctly identified as an interested potential customer, showing me the event 60 times is not going to make me able to cross 4 states to be there.
 I’m more than a little worried that I could blow through what is a lot of money to me and have my advertisements dispersed just as uselessly.
 Our budget doesn’t have that space in it.
-Or worse, they could focus on sending ads to my friends on FB.
-My FB friends are friends, they aren’t a following, and while I will post about the project and appreciate any support they give, how would they feel about me if running FB ads puts me in front of them the way they put the Park Service in front of me?
+Worse, ads could target my friends on FB.
+My FB friends are friends, they aren’t a following, and while I will post about the project, let them know about the other page and appreciate any support they give, how would they feel about me if running FB ads puts me in front of them the way the Park Service was put in front of me?

 On top of that, the job market is still hiring big time and I’ve been out of work on family leave far too long.
 Unless we more than beat the odds and are hugely overfunded, this project isn’t going to be a paying gig for me.
 When I first planned it and started writing here, I expected to be done before now, and before I felt the level of pressure to earn income that I now have.
 But that isn’t what my body and life were up to.
 It took longer for me to be ready to make it a success.